freeCodeCamp/freeCodeCamp/guide/english/documentation/index.md

 It may become an extremely important idea to make a habit out of commenting your functions, loops, and declarations and treating comments as part of the source code, just as regular code should be.

+Many developers have probably learned that it is much harder to go back through your code and comment it after you finish.
+It's always a good idea to label and comment your code as you go, so that you don't forget or mix up what certain variables or functions do.

 ![An example of commenting in the real world](https://cdn-images-1.medium.com/max/1620/1*Pyxsc7Uixbitv5myywaA_Q.jpeg)

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->